initBasti/initBasti.github.io/_posts/2020-03-24-eudyptula-challenge-Part-1.md

-# Eudyptula
+# Printing to the kernel log

-A project started by folks of the linux kernel team, that has been aborted for quite a while now.
+A project that was started by folks on the Linux kernel team and canceled some time ago.
-But when I looked at it, I just noticed that it looks like a fun way to learn how to develop the kernel.
+When I looked at the project, I noticed that it looks like a fun way to learn how to develop for the Linux kernel.
-These challenges start with the fundamentals like printing output to the kernel log and building the kernel.
+These challenges start with the basics like printing the output to the kernel log and building the kernel.
-Towards to more challenging tasks, that include creating drivers, syscalls and
-even creating patches to the kernel, which are accepted by the community.
+Moving on to more demanding tasks like creating drivers, system calls, and creating real patches for the kernel that are accepted by the community.

-#### Small remark:

-Please try to do these challenge on your own, for your own sake.
+**If you have not solved the challenge, stop right after the description of the task and try it yourself first!**

 ---

-## The Task:
+## Task:
 Write a Linux kernel module, and stand-alone Makefile, that when loaded
 prints to the kernel debug log level, "Hello World!"
 Be sure to make
 the module be able to be unloaded as well.